Pixocoin/PixoClassic/README.md

 ## License

 This project is licensed under the MIT License http://opensource.org/licenses/MIT.
-Copyright (c) 2009-2012 Bitcoin Core Developers, Copyright © 2011-2012 Litecoin Developers, Copyright © 2018 PixoCash.org, Copyright © 2018 PixoCash Developers, PIXO™.
+Copyright© 2018 Pixoclassic.org, Copyright© 2018 PixoClassic Developers, PIXO®.
 ## Acknowledgments

 * Acknowledgement to anyone who's code was used!